 All functionalities referred to in F.2 have already been applied.
-There were no statements made to further functionalities for the token as of 2025-05-30.
+There were no statements to be found to further functionalities for the tokenwhile drafting this white paper (2025-05-28).

 A description of the characteristics of the crypto asset, including the data necessary for classification of the crypto-asset white paper in the register referred to in Article 109 of Regulation (EU) 2023/1114, as specified in accordance with paragraph 8 of that Article